SwedbankPay/developer.swedbankpay.com/_includes/checkout-v3-events.md

 {% include events/on-error.md %}

-Subscribe to this event if you want some action to occur on your site when an error happens during the payment.
+This event can be overridden if you want the details if an error occurs during the payment flow.
+This will be provided in a human readable format.

-If no callback method is set, no handling action will be done.
-It will be raised with the following event argument object:
+If you do not override the event, no action will be done.
+This event is only provided for informational purposes.

+This is the object that is provided if you override the event:

 {% capture response_content %}{
     "event": "OnError",